- TOP 5 QUESTIONS

-This term refers to that 'use' which will generate the highest net return to the property over a reasonable period of time.
+This term refers to the 'use' which will generate the highest net return to the property over a reasonable period of time based on current market conditions.
 For a more detailed explanation, visit FL Statutes Governing Assessments to learn more.

 - What happens if the real estate market goes down?

 Florida law sets January 1st as the assessment date each year to determine both value and exemption eligibility.
 While January 1 is the date used for setting the assessed value for the Notice of Proposed Property Taxes sent in August and tax bill sent by the Tax Collector in November, the value is based upon the market value for similar properties in the same or comparable subdivisions during January 2 of last year through to January 1 of this year.

 With that in mind, if sales indicate that market values have increased or decreased last year, it will be reflected on this August's Notice of Proposed Property Taxes.

 Land is valued using the sales comparison (a/k/a market) approach.
 The location of the land is a major factor in determining its value, (e.g., land located near the water is generally more valuable than inland parcels).
 Sale properties are analyzed and compared.
 Units of comparison such as price per square foot, acre, front foot or unit as determined from sale properties are most often used to arrive at appropriate indicators of value to apply to non-sale properties based on their comparability and highest and best use.

 - What guidelines does the Property Appraiser follow in determining property value?

 The Property Appraiser and staff must abide by the Florida State Constitution and the Florida Statutes.
 The Florida Department of Revenue also issues a manual of instructions which conforms to the intent of the previously mentioned documents.
 The office also ascribes to the practices and standards of the International Association of Assessing Officers (IAAO).

 - I have the homestead exemption, so why did my property's assessed value increase more than the 3 percent cap?